Brighton Palace Pier: 2000–present

 The pier was renamed as "Brighton Pier" in 2000, although this legal change was not recognised by the National Piers Society nor some residents of Brighton and Hove.
 The local newspaper, The Argus, continued to refer to the structure as the Palace Pier.

 The Palace Pier caught fire on the evening of 4 February 2003, most of it reopening the following day with police suspecting arson.
 The fire destroyed the ghost train ride, which is where the fire started, as well as damaging two other rides and leaving a hole in the pier's decking, but luckily not causing any structural damage.

-In 2004, the Brighton Marine Palace Pier Company (owned by the Noble Organisation), admitted an offence of breaching public safety under the Health and Safety at Work Act and had to pay fines and costs of £37,000 after a fairground ride was operated with part of its track missing.
+In 2004, the Brighton Marine Palace Pier Company (owned by the Noble Organisation), admitted an offence of breaching public safety under the Health and Safety at Work etc. Act 1974 and had to pay fines and costs of £37,000 after a fairground ride was operated with part of its track missing.
 A representative from the Health and Safety Executive said that inadequate procedures were to blame for the fact that nothing had been done to alert staff or passengers that the ride would be dangerous to use.
 The pier management came into criticism from Brighton and Hove City Council, who thought they were relying too much on fairground rides, some of which were being built too high.

 In 2011, the Noble Organisation put the pier for sale, with an expected price of £30 million.
 It was rumoured that the council wanted to buy the pier, but this was quickly ruled out.
 It was taken off the market the following year, due to lack of interest in suitable buyers.
 In 2016, it was sold to the Eclectic Bar Group, headed by former PizzaExpress owner Luke Johnson, who renamed the pier back to Brighton Palace Pier in July.

 The Palace Pier remains a popular tourist attraction into the 21st century, particularly with day visitors to the city.
 In contrast to the redevelopment and liberal culture in Brighton generally, it has retained a traditional down-market "bucket and spade" seaside atmosphere.
 In 2016, the Brighton Fringe festival director Julian Caddy criticised the pier as "a massive public relations problem".

+On 8 April 2019 a piece of the Air Race ride, manufactured by Zamperla, came loose and hit some people, injuring four people, one of whom was taken to hospital.

+In 2024 it was announced that the pier would introduce a £1 admission fee beginning on 25 May.
+The fee was in place over weekends during June and throughout July and August and did not apply to local residents who have a Brighton Palace Pier local residents card.
+The fee has since been increased to £2, chargeable from March to September, still with free access for local residents.